Moving is Not an Option!

 • September 2024 - The landlord serves Abby with an RTB-32L “Four Month Notice to End Tenancy For Landlord's Use of Property”

-• November 2024 - RTB dispute hearing
+• November 2024 - RTB dispute decision in favour of Abby’s landlord

 Call to Action

-SUPPORT ABBY!
+PLEDGE TO SUPPORT ABBY!